 A rackful of "holy grail" mastering gear.

-In case you're curious about the "Laurie's" backstory:
+In case you're wondering about the "Laurie's" backstory:

-- Song ideas flow from just about any font of inspiration.
-In this case, I was pissed at co-writer Steven Solomon's for some perceived slight that sensitive artistes in pressurized situations are prone to stew over.
+- Song ideas can flow from just about any font of inspiration.
+In this case, I was pissed at co-writer Steven Solomon's for some perceived slight that sensitive artistes in pressurized situations have been known to stew over.
 I responded by writing lyrics that forced him to sing my name over and over again.
 I wish I could tell you that I had nobler intentions, but, nope, that's where the title comes from, lol.
-Recently, I changed the spelling from Lory's to Laurie's—as if that somehow makes my motivation less petty.
-Well, on second thought, I suppose the whole band had just moved from the familiarity of Colorado to the strangeness of El Lay . . . and a little bit of that found its way in there, too.
+Recently, I changed the spelling from Lory's to Laurie's—as if that somehow makes my motivation any less petty.
+Well, on second thought, I suppose the whole band had just moved from the familiarity of Colorado to the strangeness of El Lay . . . and a little bit of that disorientation found its way in there, too.

 - Around this stage of my development as a songwriter, I discovered I had a knack for overdelivering rhymes.
 How does someone "overdeliver" a rhyme?
 Take verse two: "makeup and muscle on display/wake up to hustle every day."
 That's three rhymes in two eight-syllable lines . . . which make perfect sense and don't sound the least bit forced.
-Sadly, no one ever notices details like that.
+Sadly, even the most ardent musicologists rarely notice details like that.

 - I'd rate this as Steven's finest vocal performance.
 He had a decent amount of natural ability, which he could have cultivated and made some strides toward emulating his vocal idol, Jack Bruce, but he never did.
 In later years, his instrument became thinner, he began suffering from self-esteem issues, and he chose the lazier Rip Van Winkle approach—rolling out of bed after a decade of inactivity and seeing what happens—over the more demanding path of staying sharp vocally.
 None of those issues are present on "Laurie's."
-Here he hams it up with conviction.
+Here he hams it up, sounding confident in the process.

-- "Laurie's" guitar parts are a rare role reversal for us; Typically, Steven played the single note lines.
+- "Laurie's" guitar parts are a rare role reversal for us; Typically, Steven played the single note lines and I took care of the chordwork.
 In this one, I play the hook, and Steven rocks out on rhythm like nobody's business.

 - Our coke-addled management team—which included Artie Kornfeld of Woodstock and The Cowsills fame (he managed them and wrote the classic hippy anthem, "The Rain, The Park and Other Things," a.k.a "I Love The Flower Girl")—lined up an all-star producer and engineer for our session at The Village Recorder in Santa Monica.
 Gary Ladinsky had just engineered massive hits for Cheap Trick that sounded absolutely fantastic and helped define the sound of late '70s/early '80s rock.
 John Hug was just coming off producing two #1s: "Party All The Time" for Eddie Murphy and "Hearts" for Marty Balin.
 The money budgeted to pay Hug and Ladinsky went up Kornfeld and pals' noses instead.
 Neither one was around for the final mix.
 An intern engineer, a Cliff Somebody who liked the material, wanted to build up his chops, and was given access to use the studio for free after hours as a reward for interning, stepped in for the final mix.